jsenv/core/readme.md

 ## Usage

-The list below presents what `@jsenv/core` provides.
-They are independent and completes each other.
+This part lists features provided by `@jsenv/core`.
+Each of them are independent and completes each other.

 - explore files using a browser.<br/>
   — see [./docs/exploring/readme.md](./docs/exploring/readme.md)